abdnh/anki-deck-last-review-time/src/config.md

--   `colors`: a list of two colors to use to indicate how many weeks since you last reviewed the deck.
+-   `colors`: a list of two colors to use to define a color gradient for the date text.
 -   `date_format`: The date format to use.
 See [this page](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) for details.
 If this is left empty, the date will be described relative like "1 day 5 hours ago".
--   `threshold_weeks`: The number of weeks since last review time before switching the color of the date text to the second one.
+-   `threshold_days`: Defines the time interval on which the color gradient should be applied.
+For example, if this is set to 6 and the you reviewed the deck last time 3 days ago, the color of the text will be right between the pair of colors defined in `colors` (e.g. magenta for blue and red).